 NEW LINK!!!
 Visit http://ifancyknitting-nancy.mysite.wanadoo-members.co.uk for another site with information about knitting Nancies.

 If you're wondering how an manly engineer like myself became interested in Knitting Nancys, it was the result of a fad that swept Columbus Elementary School in Glendale California way back in 1959.
 I was in third grade and all the girls in the school started bringing Knitting Nancys to work with during lunch and recess.
 They'd huddle in tight groups, needles clicking away as they produced braids by the mile.
 The social hierarchy for each group appeared to be determined by who had the longest and most wildly colored braid.
 My youthful machismo kept me from showing enough interest to find out what they were doing, but for some reason the image imprinted itself permanently enough on my memory to carry forward into middle age.
 One day, unbidden, it resurrected itself and I had a sudden urge to find out how they worked.
 A call to my mother gave me the name for the knitting tool and the Internet provided the rest.

 I titled this page as The Lost Art of Knitting Nancys because back in the late fifties it seemed like every grade school girl was doing it.
 Today my wife, who has been a grade school teacher for the last eleven years, says that she's never seen a single girl using a Knitting Nancy or bringing in a braid from one.

 Thank you very much for taking a look at this page.
 I've had a lot of fun researching and figuring out how Knitting Nancys work and putting together this page.
-If you have any additional information about knitting spools, I'd very much enjoy hearing from you.

 Please click HERE to visit my main site and browse 90 other pages.